 What can we do?

 There are a variety of activities we can engage in to manage our general anxiety.
-We know to eat right, drink water, exercise, breathe deeply, and get quality sleep.
-But there are some additional activities we should consider when addressing anxiety caused by the Coronavirus.
+Of course, we know eating right, drinking water, exercising, breathing deeply, and getting quality sleep.
+But we should consider some additional activities when addressing anxiety caused by the Coronavirus.

 Here are twenty-three of my favorites.

-- Singing in the Shower.
+- We were singing in the Shower.
 Research indicates that singing boosts our immunity, lessens our stress levels, and helps us to improve our ability to breathe.

-- Laughing often and with gusto.
-Laughter really is the best medicine.
+- Laughing often and with enthusiasm.
+Laughter is the best medicine.
 It can quickly improve our emotional well-being.

 - Power walking while doing something else.
 Cross-train by listening to upbeat music, a podcast, or a standup comedian while getting in your daily steps.